Jigyasa-G/WDP_GreenTech/workshop/README.md

 >🔎 Click this image, to learn more about regression models in machine learning,

-## Milestone 2: Join hands with sustainability
+## Milestone 2: Introduction to Sustainability in Machine Learning

 Among the great challenges we have today is the fact of promoting sustainability within our lives to face problems such as climate change and carbon emissions.